Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: A unified generalization for LPV control

-Note that in LPV control, stability and performance analysis and also synthesis is carried out for the origin of the state space as, it is assumed that due to the linearity of \eqref{eq:nominal-sys3}, stability and performance guarantees for $(\mathtt{x}^\ast,\mathtt{u}^\ast,\mathtt{w}^\ast)=(0,0,0)$ trivially extend to any other equilibrium point of \eqref{eq:nominal-sys3} by applying a state transformation in the constructed Lyapunov / storage function $V$.
-Hence, a possible realization of \eqref{eq:LPV-control2} for reference tracking with state-feedback control is
+It is assumed that due to the linearity of \eqref{eq:nominal-sys3}, stability guarantee for the origin trivially extends to any other set-point $(x^*,u^*)$ by applying a state transformation in the constructed Lyapunov / storage function $V$.
+However, it has been recently shown that there is a fundamental gap in the reasoning extending the resulting Lyapunov / storage function for such cases \cite{Koelewijn:2020}.